-An applicant that proposes to use award funds through this solicitation to conduct project evaluations must follow the guidance under "Note on Project Evaluations" in the OJP Grant Application Resource Guide
+An applicant that proposes to use award funds through this solicitation to conduct project evaluations must follow the guidance under "Note on Project Evaluations" in the OJP Grant Application Resource Guide.

-Goals, Objectives, Deliverables, and Timeline Applicants will submit the program's goals, objectives, deliverables, and timeline in the JustGrants web-based form.
+Goals, Objectives, Deliverables, and Timeline

+Applicants will submit the FY 2021 Juvenile Justice Reform Initiative program goals, objectives, deliverables, and timeline in the JustGrants web-based form.
 See the OJP Grant Application Resource Guide for additional information.